NUKnightLab/storyline/README.md

 ## Running a local webserver

-If you really don't know what this means, it may be too early for you to do much with StorylineJS.
-Typically we use node's `http-server` or python's `python -m SimpleHTTPServer` or `python3 -m http.server`
+This is the first potential barrier for beginners.
+If you don't clear this hurdle, it may be too early for you to do much with StorylineJS.
+Typically we use node's `http-server` or python's `python -m SimpleHTTPServer` or `python3 -m http.server`.
+If you're a Mac user, you could also try MAMP.

 ## The simplest test

-Much like our other tools, you instantiate a storyline with two arguments: the ID of a DOM element which will contain the rendered storyline, and a configuration object which provides the details.
+Much like our other tools, you instantiate a Storyline with two arguments: the ID of a DOM element, which will contain the rendered storyline, and a configuration object which provides the details.
 If you prefer, you can use a URL in place of the configuration object.
-The URL should point to a JSON file which will be retrieved.
+The URL should point to a JSON file, which will be retrieved.
 Details on the Config object/JSON file format are below.

 Here is the simplest possible Storyline you could create.
 Put this in an HTML file, run a local server, and load it.
 You should see a simple example based on a config file and data set which are on our servers.